French Terms And Phrases For Cinema And Film Festivals

 That's a good thing, because it is also the easiest to form.

-Just take the parts of the verb "avoir", also in Lesson 3, and use it with the past participle to form the past tense.
+Just take the parts of the verb avoir, also in Lesson 3, and use it with the past participle to form the past tense.

 The past participle for each verb is formed a little differently, but if we are using "regular" verbs, the ending remains consistent.